icesat2py/icepyx/doc/source/getting_started/install.rst

 For the latest features
 -----------------------

-Currently, conda and pip packages are generated with each tagged release.
+Currently, conda-forge and pip packages are generated with each tagged release.
 This means it is possible that these methods will not install the latest merged features of icepyx.
 In this case, icepyx is also available for use via the GitHub repository.
 The contents of the repository can be downloaded as a `zipped file`_ or cloned.